Upright Freezer Organization Made Easy: 5 Space-Saving Tips

 And there’s an additional 3 inches (8 cm) of depth for two shelves on the door.

-I needed to develop a clear plan for how to organize my freezer when I began the transition phase of moving to flat-packing stuff in the freezer.
 I quickly found that rectangular, large, flat frozen objects are a bit awkward to work with when your freezer is full of random shapes and bags all tetras’d together like a complicated 3D puzzle.
-So, it takes some strategy!

 When I started to freeze things flat, I found that I needed to be really intentional about not stuffing my freezer full for awhile.
-I was moving from more of a fill the bottom to the top of each shelf method of storing food to filling it vertically from one side to the other .
-This meant I needed to stop buying fresh chicken breast or packages of hamburger meat and coming home to shove it into the freezer to deal with later.
-I waited to buy stuff until I was going to be ready to cook and use it in a recipe I wanted to freeze within a day or two, and I stored the meat (or veggies, or whatever) in the fridge until I made the food and could freeze it.
+I was moving from more of a “fill from the bottom to the top of each shelf” method of storing food to filling it vertically from one side to the other .

-Since I do like having frozen fruits and veggies on hand, I needed to have a spot to keep them in the freezer as well.
-So I divided my freezer (in my head!) into different “zones.”
 Since we have a shelf in our freezer, I used the bottom part of the freezer for the flat-packing operation, and anything that was more bulky (like bags of berries or broccoli) I put on the top shelf.
-So the top half continued to be a bit haphazard for awhile, while the bottom half slowly got more organized and space efficient.

-Once I started flat-freezing my meals, I quickly realized that meals that are cooked seem to freeze flatter than meals that are uncooked.
 Previous to trying this method of freezer organization, I’ve been a fan of “dump” meals for the crockpot.
 But since the ingredients are typically raw, they tend to be more bulky and awkward shape.

 So I started cooking the meals, and then freezing them flat after since that resulted in a more uniform shape in the zip bags to freeze – particularly with sauces and soups.

-I also used to be a big fan of frozen casserole (lasagna, enchiladas, this amazing rice and chicken and celery casserole my Mom makes, etc), and I would usually assemble the casserole into an aluminum pan, and then freeze the pan.
+I also used to be a big fan of frozen casserole (lasagna, enchiladas, an amazing rice and chicken and celery casserole my Mom makes, etc), and I would usually assemble the casserole into an aluminum pan, and then freeze the pan.
 It would be a simple thaw, pop in the oven, and bake process to have dinner on hand with a frozen casserole.

-But aluminum pans don’t fit as efficiently in the freezer.
-So I started thinking about how I could make the casserole filling and then flat freeze it to be thawed and transferred to a casserole baking dish later.
 Or, for more complicated casseroles, I could make the components of the casserole, flat freeze them, and then have just a little more assembly to do when it was time to cook the meal.
 Thus creating a casserole “kit” of sorts.

 Although it does require a bit more work up front to cook meals before freezing them, I think it is worth it to have more meals in the freezer!